aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 The provided workshop notebook shows a working example of using VPC configuration for a SageMaker processing job.

 If you don't specify the `NetworkConfig` for the processing job in the lab 01 notebook, the example will also run successfully.
 In this case SageMaker users the Platform VPC to place all job's ENIs and handle all IP traffic.
-In the lab 03 you learn how to enforce usage of the network configuration via the IAM identity-based policies.
+In the [lab 3](../03-lab-03/lab-03.md) you learn how to enforce usage of the network configuration via the IAM identity-based policies.

 ### Network traffic monitoring
 [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) allows you to log IP traffic to and from all network interfaces in your VPC.
 You can publish the logs to Amazon CloudWatch, Amazon S3, or Amazon Kinesis Data Firehose.
 As soon as the logs are published, you can implement logs analytics or visualization to understand your traffic and find possible issues with: